GlobalPass-AG/developer/docs/api-integration-guide/aml-screenings/aml-for-business-integration/retrieving-business-aml-pdf-report.md

 Response returns the PDF file.
 ```

 If latest PDF report does not contain some new data, you can trigger generation of a new PDF report.
-To do so, make an HTTP POST request to:
+To do so, make a HTTP POST request to:

 _/api/v2/business/{screeningToken}/report_